frictionlessdata/schema-collaboration/documentation/User.md

 | ![person_detail](images/person_detail.png) |
 |---|

-There are three buttons on above screenshot:
+There are three buttons in the screenshot above:
  * "Edit": to edit the person (change the name)
- * "List Datapackages": takes you to the list of datapackages assigned to this user
+ * "List Datapackages": takes you to the list of datapackages assigned to this collaborator
- * "Copy List Datapackages": copies the link to the datapackages to your clipboard.
+ * "Copy List Datapackages": copies the link to the list of datapackages assigned to this collaborator, to your clipboard.

- If we open the "List Datapackages" (for this user) it is empty:
+ If we open "List Datapackages" (for this user) it is currently empty:

 | ![list_of_datapackages_for_user_empty](images/list_of_datapackages_for_user_empty.png) |
 |---|

-Note that this page doesn't have the left hand side bar.
-This is because the external pages (available to collaborators) do not have it and the URL can be sent to the collaborators in order to work on it.
+Note that this page doesn't have the left-hand side bar.
+This is because the external pages (available to collaborators) do not have these options available and the URL can be sent to the collaborators in order to work on it.

 ## Assign a datapackage to a collaborator
-Select "Datapackages" on the left hand side and then "Options -> Manage Datapackage":
+Select "Datapackages" on the left-hand side and next to the relevant datapackage, select "Options -> Manage Datapackage":

 | ![manage_datapackage](images/manage_datapackage.png) |
 |---|

-There is a brief information on the datapackage detail.
-Here is where you could add Comments for the collaborators of for yourself (enable "Private" if the comment is only for you).
+There is some brief information in the datapackage detail.
+Here is where you could add Comments for the collaborators or just for the data manager (enable "Private" if the comment is only for the data manager).

 Select "Edit Manage" in order to Manage the Datapackage:

 | ![datapackage_manage_edit](images/datapackage_manage_edit.png) |
 |---|

-In this page you are able to Edit this datapackage: change its status and add collaborators.
-In this case we are adding the "Jane Doe" collaborator and selecting "Save".
+On this page you are able to Edit this datapackage to change its status and add collaborators.
+In the example below we add the collaborator "Jane Doe" and selecting "Save".

-After this select "Datapackages" again you can see the "List of Datapackages" and the "Collaborators" column has "Jane Doe":
+After this step, select "Datapackages" again and in the "List of Datapackages", "Jane Doe" will appear as a "Collaborator".

 | ![list_of_datapackages_with_collaborator](images/list_of_datapackages_with_collaborator.png) |
 |---|

-## Options in a Datapackage
+## Options for a Datapackage
-Each Datapackage has a different set of options:
+Each Datapackage has a set of options:

 |![options_for_a_datapackage](images/options_for_datapackage.png)|
 |---|

  * Edit Datapackage: takes you to the "Datapackage creator" in order to make changes to the data package
  * Manage Datapackage: place to add comments and also to edit the datapackage collaborators and status of the datapackage
- * Collaborator View: takes to the accessible without login/password page: this is to be sent to the collaborators.
-Collaborators can read and write comments, datapackage information, Edit it and Download it
+ * Collaborator View: takes you to the page that is accessible without login/password, which can be sent to collaborators.
+Collaborators can read and write comments, see datapackage information, edit  and download the datapackage.

 ## Download button
-The "Download" button appears in different pages with always the same options:
+The "Download" button appears in different pages always with the same options:

 | ![download](images/download.png) |
 |---|

  * Schema: downloads the JSON schema file
- * Markdown: generates a documentation file formatted on Markdown based on the Schema
+ * Markdown: generates a documentation file formatted in Markdown, based on the Schema
  * PDF: generates a PDF file from the Markdown

 All the Markdown and PDF information comes from the Schema.

 An example of the PDF output: